woodfrog/heat/README.md

 ```

 With the default setting (e.g., model setup, batch size, etc.), training the full HEAT (i.e., the end-to-end corner and edge modules) needs at least 2 GPUs with ~16GB memory each.

-### Training data preprocessing for floorplan reconstruction (Optional)

-All the data used in our paper are provided in the download links above.
-However, If you are interested in the data preparation process for the floorplan reconstruction task, please refer to the [```s3d_preprocess```](https://github.com/woodfrog/heat/s3d_preprocess) directory in which we provide the scripts and a brief doc.